Silthus/michaelreichenbach.de/content/posts/2022/11/how-i-started-working-on-my-dream-beside-my-main-job/index.md

 ### What is a Good Goal?

-A good goal is one that is specific, actionable, and achievable.
+A [good goal][goals] is one that is specific, actionable, and achievable.
 The goal should make you want to start right away not being dependant on external factors.

 **Don't:** Reach 100 downloads on the app store.
 **Do:** Publish anything on the app store.